-The walkover inspection surveys for the Redcar & Cleveland Borough Council frontage were undertaken on 21st June and 30th July 2018.
-The weather experienced during the inspections was warm and fine with no access or visibility problems caused by adverse weather despite some sea fret on occasions.
+The walkover inspection surveys for the Redcar & Cleveland Borough Council frontage were undertaken on 21st June and 20th August and 9th September 2020.
+The weather experienced during the inspections was clear and dry with no access or visibility problems caused by adverse weather.